 Opened in 2000 the Liechtenstein Art Museum (Kunstmuseum Liechtenstein) is a great art museum.
 It has an excellent collection of international modern and contemporary art.
 It also has the national collection, which is the royal families private collection.
 Designed by the Swiss architects of Meinrad Morger this building is pretty from the outside also.

 In Liechtenstein go enjoy the mountains with some world class skiing at the only ski area of Malbun.
 Enjoy sliding down these slopes in the Alps while looking at the amazing scenery.
 Remember many famous world class skiers have learned on these slops.

 Liechtenstein has warm summers and cold winters.
-Temperatures in summer from June to September are generally between 22 and 25 degrees Celsius, sometimes with days over 30 degrees possible.
-Nights are pleasantly, around 14 degrees.
-This applies to the lower areas though, up in the mountains it is (much) cooler.
-Winters are around zero with frost at night, and cold conditions in the moutains where snow falls much of the winter and temperatures can plummit way below -20 degrees.
-Most of the rain falls during the summer season with sometimes very heavy showers and thunderstorms.
+Temperatures in summer from June to September are generally between 22 °C and 25 °C, sometimes with days over 30 °C possible.
+Nights are pleasantly, around 14 °C. This applies to the lower areas though, up in the mountains it is (much) cooler.
+Winters are around zero with frost at night, and cold conditions in the moutains where snow falls much of the winter and temperatures can plummit way below -20 °C. Most of the rain falls during the summer season with sometimes very heavy showers and thunderstorms.

 There is no airport in Liechtenstein.
 The nearest large airport is in Zürich, Switzerland.
 A smaller airport can be found in Friedrichshafen on the shores of Lake Konstanz in Germany